 “My fourteen year old daughter was arrested for shoplifting make-up this week,” said Marie, a working mother of two girls.
 “Is this just normal teen behavior, or is it something more serious?
-She’s grounded for a month and I’ve taken away her iPod and computer privileges, but to tell the truth, I’m still in shock.
+She’s grounded for a month and I’ve taken away her iPhone and computer privileges, but to tell the truth, I’m still in shock.
 I’m furious and I don’t even know how to talk to her about what she did.”

 No matter what parents you have, no matter what mental health diagnosis, no matter what stage you’re in, it’s wrong to steal because it hurts others.